#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is pliable and warm, consider planting your fruit, flower, or veggie seeds directly into your garden.
-This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
-You can also start your seeds indoors if you'd like.
-Consult your seed packet for how and when to sow seeds.
+If the soil is starting to warm, consider planting your flower, fruit, or veggie seeds directly into your garden bed.
+This is called "direct sow."
+Plant after the threat of frost is gone for the season, as sprouts and seedlings can't survive a frost.
+You can also start your seeds indoors.
+Read your seed envelope to learn when and how to sow your seeds.

 Should I harden off my seedlings before planting them outside?